 All of the Audit Committee members are independent non-executive directors.
 The board considers that each Audit Committee member has broad commercial experience and there is a suitable mix of expertise in business, accounting and financial management on the Audit Committee.
+The composition and members of the Audit Committee exceeds the requirements under Rule 3.21 of the Listing Rules which requires at least one independent non-executive director with appropriate professional qualifications or accounting or related financial management expertise.
 The written terms of reference of the Audit Committee are posted on the websites of the Company and the Stock Exchange.